Comp7051/Maze2/README.md

 Return to Start: Left Home and left dpad

+Toggle music: M and Circle

+Toggle flashlight: L and L2

+Save: F1 and X

+Load: F2 and R2

+Throw Ball: Mouse Left Click and Square

 How to win:
 The ending of the maze is represented by a green capsule, touch it to win.